- FDI pledged to Korea reach $20 billion six years in a row 2021-01-12

 Investment in Korea’s Green New Deal projects also went up and FDI pledges to accelerate low-carbon energy transition were noticeable.

 The government will continue with efforts to attract high-technology materials, parts, and equipment R&D, new industries, and Green New Deal investments that will contribute to the advancement of Korea’s industries.

 By country, new FDI commitments from the U.S., the European Union, and Japan decreased, while those from China and other regions (including Hong Kong, Singapore, Taiwan, and Malaysia) increased.

-FDI pledged from the U.S. to Korea fell 22.5 percent year-on-year to $5.3 billion, while those actually arrived dropped 34.5 percent to $912 million.
-FDI pledged from the EU to Korea contracted 33.8 percent to $4.7 billion, but those arrived dipped 47.0 percent to $3.8 billion.
+FDI pledged from the U.S. to Korea fell 22.5 percent year-on-year to $5.3 billion, and those actually arrived dropped 34.5 percent to $912 million.
+FDI pledged from the EU to Korea contracted 33.8 percent to $4.7 billion, and those arrived dipped 47.0 percent to $3.8 billion.
 The Japanese investment pledged to Korea went down 49.1 percent to $727 million while that arrived decreased 57.9 percent to $501 million.

 China and other regions’ pledged investments in Korea climbed up 26.5 percent to $5.5 billion, and those arrived also rose 34.4 percent to $2.9 billion.

 By industry, the amount of FDI pledges in the manufacturing sector dropped 27.4 percent to $6.0 billion and that of FDI arrivals fell 57.4 percent to $2.1 billion.
 Investments in electrical and electronic devices and food experienced improvements, but those in machinery equipment and precision medical devices and paper and timber saw decreases.